 Vladimir Sakharov has an extensive experience in disaster management, and has been a member of the UN Disaster Assessment and Coordination Team (UNDAC) since 1996.
 He has held key positions with Russian governmental authorities dealing with international multilateral and bilateral environmental cooperation, and was an advisor to the Brundtland Commission on Sustainable Development.
 Mr. Sakharov was serving as Co-Chairman of a bilateral Russian-Dutch Environment Commission.
 He has been involved in the mobilization and coordination of international humanitarian and environmental emergency assistance to many disasters and emergencies worldwide, including floods, hurricanes, earthquakes and industrial accidents.

 Mr. Sakharov has 25 years’ work experience with the United Nations in various positions.
-For several years, he worked with the UN Economic Commission for Europe, Division of Environment and Human Settlements in Geneva, Switzerland, where he was responsible for the development of cooperation on environmental impact assessment and transboundary water pollution.
+For several years, he worked with the UN Economic Commission for Europe, Division of Environment and Human Settlements in Geneva, Switzerland, where he was responsible for the development of cooperation in environmental impact assessment and transboundary water pollution.
 He moved to the UN Environment Programme (UNEP) in 1992 as the Deputy Director of the UN Centre for Urgent Environmental Assistance, dealing with industrial and technological accidents.

-In 1994, he joined the UN Office for the Coordination of Humanitarian Affairs (OCHA) as the Chief of the Joint UNEP/OCHA Environment Unit in Geneva, Switzerland, and in this capacity he has been responsible for many years for the provision of international assistance to countries affected by environmental emergencies, such as chemical accidents, oil spills, industrial and technological disasters, forest fires, acute water pollution, etc.
+In 1994, he joined the UN Office for the Coordination of Humanitarian Affairs (OCHA) as the Chief of the Joint UNEP/OCHA Environment Unit in Geneva, Switzerland, and in this capacity was responsible for many years for the provision of international assistance to countries affected by environmental emergencies, such as chemical accidents, oil spills, industrial and technological disasters, forest fires, acute water pollution, etc.